nine7nine/CloudCompare-Archlinux/README.md

 https://github.com/cloudcompare/trunk

 I'm still tinkering with my pkgbuild and new to Cloudcompare, but there is no proper Archlinux package.
 So...
-Just to keep on top of things, I will upload it on github to work on. currently, the package builds from my fork/branch of cloudcompare to avoid adding patches to the pkgbuild.
-This way I can also monitor any breakage that may occure in upstream, without affecting my source packages :)
+Just to keep on top of things, I will upload it on github to work on.

 There are two main folders/source packages;